StevenBlack/vocab/million-dollar-words.md

 ### putsch
-The German word for a sudden uprising and take- over.
+The German word for a sudden uprising and takeover.
 It generally refers to a government coup, but if a group of coworkers get together to kick out their superior and take over her responsibilities, that's a putsch too.
 Rhymes with butch.

 ### quagmire